WRDS 150A Topics – Term 2

 Tuesdays – T

-MWF – Scheduling Patterns and Course Descriptions
+MWF & MW – Scheduling Patterns and Course Descriptions

 Below are course descriptions for each topic, as well as instructor and scheduling information.